Caring for your pet

 It is important to keep your cat inside at night as it may attack wildlife such as birds, get hit by a car, be injured or injure another cat in a fight, transmit diseases such as feline AIDS, or spray, scream and annoy neighbours, especially during mating season.

 To prevent your cat getting out at night, lock your cat inside in a dry, well-ventilated space with a bed, water and kitty litter tray.

 A bird can also make a great pet.
-If you choose to have more than 4 birds as pets then you need to apply to Council for a multiple pet permit.
-There are also some bird breeds that require a Council permit, such as a rooster, goose, turkey and any native bird.
+If you choose to have more than 15 domestic birds (caged non-poultry) for a premises other than a flat, unit, apartment or townhouse, for which the maximum allowed is 5, then you need to apply to Council for a multiple pet permit.

 Caring for your bird